 She is currently writing Yokaidan, a comic published through Del Ray Manga.

 As this article revealed, a lot of the people working behind Godzilla: The Series grew up with Godzilla and were huge fans of the character.
 This is one of the big reasons why the cartoon turned out to be a lot more faithful to the original Japanese franchise compared to the American movie it was spun off from.

 Similarly, Zachary Levi stated in this making-of video for Tangled that getting to play the hero in a Disney film is like a dream he's still scared he'll wake up from.

 Also from Tangled is Mandy Moore.
 She has said in interviews that she grew up loving the Disney Princesses and is thrilled about getting to play one.
 She has stated that Ariel was in fact her inspiration to start singing in the first place.

 And Kristen Bell, who played Anna in Frozen.
 She was a huge fan of The Little Mermaid and Aladdin, saying that she "had one of them on a loop in my house at all times".

 Also, Jon Cryer has stated that he has always wanted to play a role in a Disney movie, and was ecstatic when he landed the role of Dusty in Planes.
 Unfortunately for him, he has since been replaced by Dane Cook.

 Animator Katie Rice was a big fan of Ren and Stimpy growing up, she eventually got to animate for the Adult Party Cartoon version.

-Jason Marsden is a big fan of Disney, he even named his pets after Disney characters, and he got to play Kovu in Lion King 2.
-At the end of 'behind the microphone' type-thing, he was really jazzed about how he 'can't believe he gets to be in a Disney movie!'
+Jason Marsden is a big fan of Disney; he even named his pets after Disney characters, and he got to play Kovu in Lion King 2.
+At the end of Behind the Microphone, he was really jazzed about how he can't believe he gets to be in a Disney movie.